Real targets. Real exploits. Real reports. This is what I can break and how I break it.

 The pipeline is loaded.
 These sections are actively being built, so check back soon.

 Step-by-step walkthroughs of HackTheBox machines, documenting exploit chains, methodology, and post-exploitation techniques.
-Write-ups live: Cap, Forest, Sauna.
+13 write-ups live: Cicada, Heist, Return, Timelapse, Support, Active, Sauna, Forest, Cap, Lame, Shocker, Bashed, Nibbles.

 View Writeups ↑Custom Python-based offensive and defensive tooling: recon automation, payload generators, SIEM integrations, and network scanning utilities.